 However, the tables started to turn the moment Artificial Intelligence, and Machine Learning algorithms entered the arena.
 Websites like Amazon or eBay use AI and ML to provide users with personalized recommendations based on their purchases.
 Also, these algorithms adapt the content a user sees based on their purchase history and behavior.

-In short, smart algorithms learn and adapt to a user’s behavior and preferences.
+smart algorithms learn and adapt to a user’s behavior and preferences.
 As a result, each individual has a unique experience tailored to their needs.

 The solution is obvious – AI & ML implementation in each e-commerce platform.